I am not sure about you, but when I go to the dentist I could almost predict what they will say about my teeth.

 The evidence produced showed benefits in using a powered toothbrush when compared with a manual toothbrush.
 There was an 11% reduction in plaque at one to three months of use, and a 21% reduction in plaque when assessed after three months of use.
 For gingivitis, there was a 6% reduction at one to three months of use and an 11% reduction when assessed after three months of use.

-It might not be 100%, but the truth of the matter is, electric toothbrushes will remove more plaque which leads to healthier teeth, healthier gums and a healthier you.
+These independent studies might not quite agree or confirm 100%, but the truth of the matter is, electric toothbrushes will remove more plaque which leads to healthier teeth, healthier gums and a healthier you.

 The authors comments from Cochrane did comment how the studies and trials needed more standardisation with variances in how each was carried out.
 This was further confirmed by Forrest and Miller who analysed Cochranes study.